geekwright/fbcomment/docs/readme.txt

 Notes
 =====

-This module has been tested in Xoops version 2.5.5.
+This module has been tested in XOOPS version 2.5.5.

-This module was developed by Geekwright, LLC.
+This module was developed by geekwright, LLC.
 Report any bugs or issues to richard@geekwright.com